bowmanmc/squatchin/README.md

 To run this code:
 - install node.js
-- install grunt: npm install -g grunt-cli
+- install gulp: npm install -g gulp
 - install bower: npm install -g bower
 - go to the root of the project and run "npm install" and "bower install"
-- finally, run "grunt"
+- finally, run "gulp"